-In order to help get you organized and prepared for the grueling task of filing your taxes, here are some commonly missed tax deductions.
-By taking advantage of them, you have the potential to save hundreds or thousands of dollars.
+Tax season is upon us, and to get organized and prepared for the grueling task of filing your taxes, it’s important to be aware of all the deductions and tax credits available to you.
+Here are some commonly missed tax deductions; by taking advantage of them, you have the potential to save hundreds or thousands of dollars.

 1. Sales and Income Tax

-Many filers forget to include state sales and income tax as deductions.
-If you live in a state that doesn’t impose an income tax, adding up all the tax you’ve paid on personal and household items can really mount up.
+Many filers forget to include state sales and income taxes paid as deductions.
+If you live in a state that doesn’t impose an income tax, tallying up all the tax you’ve paid on personal and household items can really add up in savings.

 On the other hand, if your state does have an income tax, it’s usually a better strategy to claim that as a deduction for more savings unless you made some big-ticket purchases such as a car or boat.